 © Danielle Brigida / WWF

 Leopards hunt a wide variety of animals on the Mara and take full advantage of the incredible landscape.
-They have 32 teeth, four of which are very long, pointed canine teeth.
-While humans also have sharp canine teeth, we have smoother molars.
+These carnivorous big cats have 32 teeth, four of which are very long, pointed canine teeth.
+Although humans also have sharp canine teeth, we have smoother molars.
 Leopards, however, have sharp teeth all the way to the back of their mouths, called carnassial molars, to shred the tough skin and muscles of their meals.

 Waterbuck